 Buttercup Mountain - (9,075 feet)

 Buttercup sounds like a friendly name for a mountain.
 It has an interesting dome shaped appearance with steep and rocky slopes.
 Buttercup Mountain is the southernmost 9,000 foot peak in the range.
 It is 2 miles south of Peak 9,173.
-It is located near the top of three canyons known as Deer, Buttercup, and Cherry Creek.
-The best route is from Deer Creek Trailhead.
-The trail goes near the southern end of the mountain where you can then climb up the south ridge.
+It's located near the top of three canyons including Deer Canyon, Buttercup Canyon, and Cherry Creek Canyon.

 Kelly Mountain - (8,827 feet)